Ackman to hold call to discuss investment in Valeant

 Valeant shares have lost a quarter of their value since last Wednesday, following a report from influential short-seller Citron Research that suggested the Canadian drugmaker may have fraudulently inflated revenues by using its ties with a specialty pharmacy.

-On Monday, the Valeant laid out a detailed defense of its relationship with the little-known specialty pharmacy Philidor Rx Services, but its arguments failed to calm all investor concerns.
+On Monday, the Valeant laid out a detailed defence of its relationship with the little-known specialty pharmacy Philidor Rx Services, but its arguments failed to calm all investor concerns.

 Ackman, known for his brash bets, swept up 2.1 million additional shares last week even as Valeant shares plunged.

 Pershing Square is set to hold the investor call on Oct.
-30 at 9 am ET.
+30 at 9 am ET (1400 BST).